ros-navigation/docs.nav2.org/dev_containers/index.md

 ## What, why, how?

 Lets briefly explain what dev containers are, why you should use them, and how they work.

+:::{hint}
-Here, we'll assume the use of VS Code, but the same concepts apply to other supporting tools and services, including alternative CLIs, IDEs, etc. such as:
+Here we'll assume the use of VS Code, but still applies to alternative tools and services, including  other CLIs, IDEs, etc. such as:

 - [Dev Container CLI](https://github.com/devcontainers/cli)
   - A reference implementation for the open specification